dwinchell/arc-experiment/README.md

 ## TODO
 1. Mirror Red Hat version (not the community version) of cert-manager into our environment.
 Tested with version 1.10.2 of the operator ... the version scheme of the operator has apparently changed to match the upstream cert-manager versioning scheme.
-2. add helm repo for ARC
+2. Mirror in the helm repo for ARC
-3. Create GitOps app for ARC helm chart
+3. Create GitOps app to use for ARC helm chart
 4. Create new GHES PAT for ARC to use. admin:enterprise scope only is used by default in kubernoodels readme (i.e. make it available enterprise wide).
 I used a personal PAT for a test repo.
 5. Mirror controller image(s) into disconnected environment
 6. Mirror runner image(s) into disconnected environment